-- Law has been described as a body of rules developed over a long period of time that is accepted by the community as binding. - All laws are rules, but not all rules are laws.
-This means that rules which receive wider societal acceptance through parliamentary processes, and procedures which culminate in a statute, become law.
-On the other hand, rules which bind certain sections of the society (church, sporting organisations, social or cultural groups) and may not have wider societal outside that group or organisation acceptance cannot be called laws. - In Australia, law comes from two main sources: statute law and common law.
+- + Law has been described as a body of rules developed over a long period of time that is accepted by the community as binding. - + All laws are rules, but not all rules are laws.
+This means that rules which receive wider societal acceptance through parliamentary processes and the ballot box culminate in a statute or regulations and become law.
+On the other hand, rules or conventions which bind certain sections of the society (church, sporting organisations, social or cultural groups) and may not have wider acceptance outside that group or organisation, and cannot be called laws. - In Australia, law comes from two main sources: statute law and common law.
 Statute law is made by parliaments and common law is developed by courts. - Parliaments may delegate some law-making powers to subordinate authorities such as local councils, police, professional or statutory authorities.
-When these authorities make rules, regulations, orders, by-laws, ordinances, notices and proclamations and so on, they are called delegated legislation. - Courts develop laws by precedents and statutory interpretation.
-Precedent is the decision of a court that establishes a point of law (such as Mabo v Queensland (No. 2) (1992) 175 CLR 1. - Courts are frequently called upon to adjudicate disputes where the language of a particular statute may require clarification.
-Statutory interpretation may be necessary because the language of the statute is unclear, ambiguous, vague or contain several meanings. - When interpreting statutes, courts are guided by the Acts Interpretation Act of the particular state, territory or Commonwealth which enacted the statute when considering matters which courts should have regard to for determining the underlying purpose of the statute.
-Courts use literal, golden or mischief rules to determine the meaning of a word, phrase or clause used in the statute (the rule of statutory interpretation).
+When these authorities make rules, regulations, orders, by-laws, ordinances, notices and proclamations and so on, they are called delegated legislation. - + Courts develop laws by precedents and statutory interpretation.
+Precedent is the decision of a court that establishes a point of law (such as Mabo v Queensland (No 2) (1992) 175 CLR 1). - Courts are frequently called upon to adjudicate disputes where the language of a particular statute may require clarification.
+Statutory interpretation may be necessary because the language of the statute is unclear, ambiguous, vague or contains several meanings. - + When interpreting statutes, courts are guided by the Acts Interpretation Act of the particular state, territory or Commonwealth which enacted the statute in question.66 These statutes contain rules which courts should have regard to when determining the underlying purpose of the statute.
+Courts use literal, golden or mischief rules to determine the meaning of a word, phrase or clause used in the statute (the rule of statutory interpretation). - + In Australia, there are various courts at the state, territory and Commonwealth levels.
+At the state or territory levels, there are lower, intermediate and upper level courts (Magistrates Court, County Court, Supreme Court and Court of Appeal).
+The Commonwealth courts include the Federal Court, Family Court and High Court. - + The High Court is the highest court in Australia and sits at the peak of the Australian court hierarchy.
+The main functions of the High Court of Australia are: - a. hearing the appeals from the lower courts from the states and territories; - b. adjudicating disputes between states and between states and the Commonwealth; and - c. interpreting the Australian Constitution. - + Tribunals offer a more inexpensive, fair and quick resolution of disputes than courts. - + Alternative dispute resolution may involve settling disputes by arbitration, mediation, conciliation and an ombudsman.